In this section of the exercises you will be working with the Target map. Here's a video to get you started on the right track:

 The essence of the Target Map in Studio is to import the metadata describing the data structures to deliver to the Target System and then map these metadata to the Target Interface the Target Map expects in order to do this job.

 The next thing that happens is that - based on the Target Map - the Engine Generator will generate the Target Engine.
 It is the Target Engine that - at run time - will do exactly what was specified in the Target Map.
 Receiving data that conforms to the Target Interface, the Target Engine will execute and produce the Target data to be delivered to the Target System.

 It's actually quite simple once you get down to it.

 As you proceed in the exercises you will be creating new items along the way and making a lot of modifications.
-Once you are through an exercise an happy with your work, it is a good idea to check the item in to the Repository.
-This means that at a later stage you can always return to this state of the item by simply doing an Undo checkout.
+It is a very good idea to regularly commit your changes to the Repository.

 At the very least, commit once you are through an exercise and happy with your work.